ajlane/elm-json-api/README.md

 - [ ] Add a feature to check whether two different versions of a spec are compatible
 - [ ] Consider adding a namespace URI/root wrapper to serialised messages so that they can be decoded without knowing which type they are ahead of time.
 - [ ] Fix the github actions so that the test pipeline can run automatically again
-- [x] Rename the tool to avoid confusion with elm-jsonapi or the json:api project

 ## What about the server-side?